准备工作

 To access the logs in BigQuery, perform the following steps:

-1. Click on Query > In new tab towards the top right to perform a custom query against the table.
+Click Query to perform a custom query against the table.

 The results window should display some rows and columns.
 You can scroll through the various rows of data that are returned.
 If you want, execute some custom queries that filter for specific data based on the results that were shown in the original query.